mecid/mecid.github.io/_posts/2020-03-11-alignment-guides-in-swiftui.md

 }
 ```

 We have a horizontal stack that contains an image and vertical stack with a few text views.
-I might need to align the image with the third text view.
-It doesn't look possible with the current configuration, because these views live in different containers.
+I might need to align the image with the third text view, but it doesn't look possible with the current configuration, because these views live in different containers.
 Fortunately, *SwiftUI* allows us to create a custom alignment and use it in the parent container view.

 ```swift
 extension VerticalAlignment {